David Quirk: Career

+Live

 Quirk has been performing stand-up comedy since 2002.
-In 2006, he was a state finalist in Triple J’s ‘Raw Comedy’ competition, and in 2007 he made his Melbourne International Comedy Festival debut.
+In 2006, he was a state finalist in Triple J's Raw Comedy competition, and in 2007 he made his Melbourne International Comedy Festival debut.
 He appears regularly on the comedy circuit in Australia and has performed internationally, including at the Edinburgh Festival Fringe.

+Film and TV

-Quirk also has a background in acting.
-In 2012 he appeared in the comedy series Problems, on Australia's ABC1, and in 2015 he was a guest on Please Like Me.
-In 2017 he also played the role of Damien in ABC's comedy Rosehaven.
+Quirk has also appeared on television.
+In 2012 he appeared in the comedy series Problems, on ABC1, and in 2015 he was a guest on Please Like Me.
+In 2017 he played the role of Damien in the ABC comedy Rosehaven.

+In 2020, he played the main role in Matt Vesely's short film System Error, produced by Sophie Hyde of Closer Productions.